Land surface Verification Toolkit

-The Land surface Verification Toolkit (LVT) is designed to enable the evaluation, analysis, comparison and benchmarking of outputs generated by the Land Information System (LIS).
+The Land surface Verification Toolkit (LVT) is designed to enable the evaluation, analysis, comparison, and benchmarking of outputs generated by the Land Information System.
 LVT can also analyze the outputs from the LIS data assimilation, optimization, and uncertainty sub-systems.
-The tool provides schemes for the incorporation of multiple observational (in-situ, remote sensing and model/reanalysis) data sources and handles the required temporal and geo-spacial transformations as well as a wide suite of deterministic, categorical and probabilistic verification metrics.
-LVT can also be used for the analysis of land relevant, non-LIS datasets.
+The tool provides schemes for the incorporation of multiple observational (in-situ, remote sensing and model/reanalysis) data sources and handles the required temporal and geo-spatial transformations as well as a wide suite of deterministic, categorical, and probabilistic verification metrics.
+LVT can also be used for the analysis of land-relevant, non-LIS datasets.

-Designed as an object oriented software package written in Fortran and C programming languages, LVT works seamlessly with LIS to provide an integrated, uniform approach for land surface verification.
+Designed as an object-oriented software package written in Fortran and C programming languages, LVT works seamlessly with LIS to provide an integrated, uniform approach for land surface verification.
 Modeled estimates of land surface conditions generated by LIS are typically evaluated by comparing them with data from observational networks, remote-sensing platforms and similar estimates from other modeling frameworks.
-Click here for the full LVT publication.

 - LVT handles the required geo-spatial and temporal transformations